 - Data privacy concerns

-The first challenge that arises when developing a dynamic engine is tied to a limited range of APIs to be integrated into it.
+The first challenge that arises during dynamic engine development is tied to a limited range of APIs to be integrated into it.
 Unfortunately, your offerings may not be as personalized as you want them to be.
 While many APIs are now available for hotels, flights, and vehicle rentals, they are scarce for other services like deliveries or table reservations.

 When select APIs are integrated for inventory sourcing, the hitch is that they may serve data inconsistently.
 For example, some travel suppliers may use the 12-hour clock and USD prices for their itineraries, while others may go with military time and EUR.
 When bundled dynamically, package components from different suppliers may plunge would-be travelers into confusion.